Skip to main content

 Group configuration

-Open Computer Management and add your user into the following groups:
+Open Computer Management and add your user to the following groups:

 • Distributed COM Users